KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 ## Brief reminder of project architecture

-Below is a brief description of the project architecture.
+Below is a brief reminder of the project architecture.
 For more details, see my previous post [Cyber Range as Code: Automating Security Lab with IaC - Part 1](https://kostaskoutrou.github.io/2026/02/02/cyber-range-as-code-part1.html)

 The initial infrastructure architecture is the following.
 It is important to note here that this is the initial architecture idea, it is not final, and there may very well be changes during implementation.